PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 (base) [username@CUBIC-sattertt ~]$ screen -d example # input
 ```

-Again, you can use `screen -ls` to ensure that the screen session has been detached.
+Again, you can use `screen -ls` to ensure that the screen session has been detached:

 ```bash
 (base) [username@CUBIC-sattertt ~]$ screen -ls # input